 4) Please don’t ask the Time Keeper for your race time, the results will be posted on the club’s Facebook group and website following official verification.

-Your familiarisation, understanding and cooperation with these new rules is both appreciated and essential if we are to comply with the Government’s legislation, CTT guidance and club rules.
+Your familiarisation, understanding and cooperation with these new rules is both appreciated and essential if we are to comply with the Government’s legislation, CTT/TLI guidance and club rules.

-The changes may seem onerous to what we are used to but are required if we want to return to some kind of club time trials whilst managing the risk of the transmission of Covid-19 to competitors, race officials and members of the public and a lot of work has taken place by the club officials who organise time trials to ensure we can still run some events in 2020.
+The changes may seem onerous to what we are used to but are required if we want to return to some kind of club time trials whilst managing the risk of the transmission of Covid-19 to competitors, race officials and members of the public and a lot of work has taken place by the club officials who organise time trials to ensure we can run events during 2021.

-So with that, there’s only one thing left to say:
+So with that, there’s only one thing left to say, and that’s:

 “Do a good ride”